If you’re a sunset freak like I am, you probably love the idea of sunset traditions on a boat.

 Dinghy Drift

-A dinghy drift is essentially Happy Hour on a bunch of rafted up dinghies, almost always timed to coincide with sunset.
-Everyone brings their own drinks, perhaps a snack to share, and good times and laughter ensue with someone suddenly pointing out the sunset.
+A dinghy drift is essentially Happy Hour on a bunch of rafted up dinghies.
+They are almost always timed to coincide with sunset.
+Everyone brings their own drinks and perhaps a snack to share.
+Good times and laughter ensue with someone suddenly pointing out the sunset.

 Sunsetters